Dharm

 Meaning

 Literal translation is 'duty' or 'righteousness'.
-In Australian English contexts, the name connotes moral integrity and a sense of spiritual purpose, resonating with values of harmony and justice.
+In Australian English contexts, it signifies a sense of moral obligation, ethical living, and spiritual integrity.

 Pronunciation